RMortUOIT/RyanMortonResume/Android Examples/RedBall/Readme.txt

 bouncing.

-The code examples in this project contain snippets of the logic of the frame-by-frame movement of the ball and how the activity (the control part) communicats with panel (the rendering part).
+The code examples in this project contain snippets of the logic of the frame-by-frame movement of the ball and how the activity (the control part) communicates with panel (the rendering part).